pierocarrion/ImageRescaling/README.md

 1. Prepare your input image: Place the image you want to rescale in the project directory.
 2. Run the application from the command line: `dotnet run --project ImageRescaling.csproj`
 3. The application will prompt you for the input image filename, target width, and target height.
-4. Choose the desired rescaling method: Enter `1` to use EMGU or `2` to use CUDA for the rescaling operation.
-5. The application will perform the rescaling operation and save the output image in the project directory.
+4. The application will perform the rescaling operation and save the output image in the project directory.
-6. Open the project directory to view the rescaled image.
+5. Open the project directory to view the rescaled image.

 ## Example